Toddler Nightlights and 8 Other Myths About Toddler Sleep

-Fact: Although your toddler’s daytime sleep will steadily lessen as he gives up his 2 naps a day, he’ll still need 11-12 hours of nighttime sleep until he reaches 5 years.
-And, between 4 and 12 years of age, his night sleep will barely drop from 11 hours a day to 10.
+Fact: Although your toddler’s daytime sleep will steadily lessen as he gives up his 2 naps a day, many toddlers still need 11 to 12 hours of nighttime sleep until they reach 5 years.
+And, between 6 and 12 years of age, kids' sleep requirements will drop to 9 to 12 hours a day total.

 Furthermore, many toddlers have a strong genetic tendency to suck.
 And it’s definitely preferable for them to suck a pacifier rather than get into the habit of thumb sucking, which is much more likely to cause long-term orthodontic problems.

 Myth #6: A Toddler’s Sleep Has Nothing to Do with His Ability to Learn or His Health